mtabbal/workflow-aspnet-webform-view.and.data.api/README.md

 * Upload a file to bucket
 * Start translation
+* Check translation progress
 * Load it in Viewer.

 ##Dependencies

-This sample uses the RestSharp library.
+This sample uses the [RestSharp](http://restsharp.org/) library.
 You can add it to your project using NuGet in Visual Studio.

 ##Setup/Usage Instructions

 * Get your consumer key and secret key from http://developer.autodesk.com
-* Set the API keys in the SecretConstants.cs file!
+* Set the API keys in the SecretConstants.cs file
-* Change the bucket name to use for uploading files
+* Change the bucket name for uploading files

 ## License